 I could describe those techniques as much as I want, it will never come close to how much easier it will be for you if you just watch this great video.
 Seeing something definitely beats a written description, at least here it does.
 Therefore I recommend watching this video, which perfectly explains all of those techniques and I also highly recommend, to check out the other videos made by this guy.
 Some really interesting stuff and great to learn for beginners.

 The Best Fly Tying Books

 There are tons of books out there covering this topic.
-Type “fly tying books” into google and you get literally get over one million results.
-There a lot of good ones, that are definitely worth the money, but a most of them just cover basic stuff that you can find with a quick google search.
+Type “fly tying books” into google and you literally get over one million results.
+There a lot of good ones, that are definitely worth the money, but most of them just cover basic stuff that you can find with a quick google search.
 I own a couple, read them all, but there is only one that I still open regularly and is in my opinion, the best fly tying book for beginners.

 The Fly-Tying Bible